Office of the Registrar and Student Services

 Computer Science Success Centre

 The SMC Computer Science Success Centre provides a “drop-in” opportunity for students to connect with a TA for one-on-one support in their computer science (CSC) courses.
-The Success Centre will be offered in Brennan Hall in person for the 2022/23 academic year.
-For questions related to the Computer Science Success Centre kindly email ask.smc@utoronto.ca with your name, student number, and which CSC courses you are enrolled in.
+The Success Centre is located in Kelly Library room 105.
+Questions related to the Computer Science Success Centre?
+Email smc.registrar@utoronto.ca with your name, student number, and which CSC courses you are enrolled in.
+Join the Quercus page for more information.

 - Health and Wellness